fbec76/beacon-app/README.md

 ## Technology stack

 The app will be available to mobile phones as a standalone build app.
 It will be developed using React Native and Expo for the frontend.
 Amazon Web Services will be used for the backend.
 Using serverless functions could be a problem because of the need of a constant connection to the internet.
 Therefore, probably a normal server will be used.
+The use of serverless websocket could also be an option.
 For managing the infrastructure as code, terraform will be used.

 The following list of links will be useful to start the development: